LimAlamil-BK/cryptopack/README.md

 1. Clone the repository (https://github.com/LimAlamil-BK/cryptopack) to your local device.
 If you can't access, ask for permission to be added as collaborator. <br /> <br />

 2. The repository contains several files:
    - `dist/zipper.exe` - This is the source code as an executable file.
+This is accessed by the end-users.
    - `README.md` - This contains the documentation (how to use the program).
-   - `zipper.py` - This is the source code before being freezed into an executable file. <br /><br />
+   - `zipper.py` - This is the source code.
+This is accessed by the developers only.
+Changes in the program are made here and once done, this is converted into an executable file to be used by end-users.<br /><br />

 3. Install the following if you haven't done so in your local development environment:
    **Python** - This is the programming language used to write the source code.
 [How to install Python](https://www.digitalocean.com/community/tutorials/install-python-windows-10) [Download Python here](https://www.python.org/downloads/) <br />